Bács-Kiskun County 3rd constituency

 The 3rd constituency of Bács-Kiskun County (Bács-Kiskun megyei 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Bács-Kiskun 03.
 OEVK.

-Since 2014, it has been represented by Sándor Font of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Zsolt Judák of the Tisza Party.

 Geography

 The 3rd constituency is located in the western part of Bács-Kiskun County.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The current 3rd constituency of Bács-Kiskun County was created in 2011 and contains the pre-2011 6th and 7th constituencies and part of the pre-2011 4th constituency of Bács-Kiskun County.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Sándor Font of the Fidesz from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Zsolt Judák of the Tisza Party was elected representative.